iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 ### General Approach

 First I would like to demonstrate on a more abstract level that when the number of smaller models consisting one big model is increased learning with such model becomes easier.
-Here I assume that such modelling power can be expressed in terms of the number of parameters of a model and that increasing such number leads to the increase of modelling power.

 Consider for example the task of fitting data points shown on the following figure:

 ![Example data.](/images/localminimum/figure_0.png)